jinsunkimdev/jinsunkimdev/README.md

 My name is JinsunKim from South Korea.

-🌱 I am currently working in Japan
+🌱 I worked as a backend developer in Japan for two years, and now I’m currently pursuing a career as a frontend developer in Korea.